General Terms and Conditions | mobi-click

 10. Alternative dispute resolution

-1.1 These General Terms and Conditions (hereinafter "GTC") of Gerhard Pütter, acting under "Mobi-Click Representation Germany" (hereinafter "Seller"), apply to all contracts for the delivery of goods that a consumer or entrepreneur (hereinafter "Customer") ) with the seller with regard to the goods displayed by the seller in his online shop.
-The inclusion of the customer's own conditions is hereby rejected, unless otherwise agreed.
+1.1 These General Terms and Conditions (hereinafter "GTC") of Gerhard Pütter, trading as "Mobi-Click Representation Germany" (hereinafter "Seller"), apply to all contracts for the delivery of goods concluded by a consumer or entrepreneur (hereinafter "Customer") with the seller regarding the goods presented by the seller in his online shop.
+The inclusion of the customer's own terms and conditions is hereby rejected unless otherwise agreed.

-1.2 A consumer within the meaning of these terms and conditions is any natural person who concludes a legal transaction for purposes that can predominantly neither be attributed to their commercial nor their independent professional activity.
-An entrepreneur within the meaning of these terms and conditions is a natural or legal person or a legal partnership who, when concluding a legal transaction, is exercising their commercial or independent professional activity.
+1.2 Consumer within the meaning of these Terms and Conditions is any natural person who concludes a legal transaction for purposes that are predominantly neither commercial nor self-employed professional.
+Entrepreneur within the meaning of these Terms and Conditions is a natural or legal person or a legally capable partnership who acts in the exercise of their commercial or self-employed professional activity when concluding a legal transaction.

-2.1 The product descriptions contained in the online shop of the seller do not represent binding offers on the part of the seller, but serve to submit a binding offer by the customer.
+2.1 The product descriptions contained in the seller's online shop do not constitute binding offers by the seller but serve to submit a binding offer by the customer.

-2.2 The customer can submit the offer using the online order form integrated in the seller's online shop.
-After placing the selected goods in the virtual shopping cart and going through the electronic ordering process, the customer submits a legally binding contract offer for the goods in the shopping cart by clicking the button that concludes the ordering process.
-Furthermore, the customer can also submit the offer to the seller by email, post or online contact form.
+2.2 The customer can submit the offer via the online order form integrated into the seller's online shop.
+After placing the selected goods in the virtual shopping cart and completing the electronic ordering process, the customer submits a legally binding contract offer regarding the goods contained in the shopping cart by clicking the button that completes the ordering process.
+Furthermore, the customer can also submit the offer to the seller by e-mail, postal mail, or via the online contact form.

 2.3 The seller can accept the customer's offer within five days,